Who can join First Rate Credit Union?

 How much interest do I earn on my savings?

 The Credit Union does not pay interest, however, as an owner of the credit union your savings may attract an annual dividend payment which is announced at each Annual General Meeting.
 The amount of dividend depends on how much surplus is available after the credit union has paid its bills, met regulatory requirements and invested in developing its services.
+For more about dividends and how you can affect them read our blog post on The Dividend Difference

 Is my money safe with First Rate Credit Union?